osk2/line-bot/README.md

 # line-bot

-🔔 LINE bot plugin for Home Assistant
+LINE bot plugin for Home Assistant

 This project is modified from [yun-s-oh/Homeassistant](https://github.com/yun-s-oh/Homeassistant)

+⚠ This component is for LINE bot

+If you plan to integrate LINE Notify, use yun-s-oh's component instead

 ## Usage